Pay for what

 Student-pocket pricing.

-Get the same 500 credits as the entry pool, but in a tightly curated low-cost lane: GLM-5, Kimi K2.6, and MiniMax M2.7 up top, with cheap specialist sub-agents underneath — not the full public catalog.
+Get the same 500 credits as the entry pool, but in a tightly curated low-cost lane: GLM-5, Kimi K2.6, and MiniMax M3 (welcome-priced like M2.7 through mid-June) up top, with cheap specialist sub-agents underneath — not the full public catalog.
 Approved student and OSS accounts also get unlimited free repository indexing.

 - First month free